zio/zio-http/docs/concepts/endpoint.md

 The server is responsible for listening on the specified port, accepting incoming connections, and handling the incoming HTTP requests by routing them to the appropriate endpoints.

 With `Endpoint` in ZIO HTTP, we can define and implement our API endpoints in a type-safe and composable way.
 The DSL allows us to specify the details of each endpoint, handle middleware for additional behavior, and easily compose endpoints to structure our API.
-This powerful concept empowers developers to build robust and scalable API services using ZIO-HTTP.
+This powerful concept empowers developers to build robust and scalable API services using ZIO HTTP.